eyupoguzman/eyupoguzman/README.md

 # Hi there! 👋️

 I'm Eyup.
-I'm a Front-End Developer by passion and living now in Eskisehir, Turkey.
+I'm a Front-End Developer and living now in Eskisehir, Turkey.
 I'm always working on a improve myself in web development technologies.

 - 👋 Hi, I’m @eyupoguzman